ccozad/python-playground/interview_questions/README.md

 # Topics
  - [Fizz Buzz](/interview_questions/fizz_buzz.py) A test that makes sure you can apply simple rules and cover all cases
+ - [Reverse Linked List](/interview_questions/reverse_linked_list.py) Reason about interactions with a data structure and carefully manipulate how the data is organized
  - [Swap Numbers](/interview_questions/swap_numbers.py) Write a few cryptic calculations to placate an interviewer trying to trick you

  **[Back to start](https://github.com/ccozad/python-playground)**